voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 ### 4.2 Implementation

 **Physical Implementation:**
-We first validated the circuit functionality on a breadboard to test the heating control and sensor feedback [1].
+We first validated the circuit functionality on a breadboard to test the heating control and sensor feedback.

 ![Breadboard Implementation](/images/breadboard-setup.jpg)
 *[Figure 4.3: Physical Implementation on Breadboard]*

 **KiCad Implementation:**
 The PCB was designed to minimize board area and jumper wires.
-The final design requires only one jumper wire, with the rest routed perfectly [1].
+The final design requires only one jumper wire, with the rest routed perfectly.

 ![PCB Layout](/images/pcb-layout.png)
 *[Figure 4.4: Gerber file with routing]*